ElvenTools/elven-tools-website/src/docs/dapp-structure.md

 The Dapp does not include the [sdk-dapp](https://github.com/multiversx/mx-sdk-dapp) library, it handles all using only [sdk-core](https://github.com/multiversx/mx-sdk-js-core), so it requires its global state management.

-The Elven Tools Dapp uses [valtio](https://github.com/pmndrs/valtio) - a simple but compelling state management library for React.
+The Elven Tools Dapp uses [useElven](https://www.useelven.com) which relies on [valtio](https://github.com/pmndrs/valtio) - a simple but compelling state management library for React.
 You'll read more about it in their docs.
 The most important is to know where it is used in the code and why.

-The global state configuration sits in the [store](https://github.com/ElvenTools/elven-tools-dapp/tree/main/store) directory in the repository.
+The global state configuration sits in the [store](https://github.com/useElven/core/tree/main/src/store) directory in the useElven's repository.
 You will find there the auth and network global stores.
-The 'network' is just a static object which keeps the information of the dapp provider and network provider.
+The 'network' is just an object which keeps the information of the dapp provider and network provider.
 It will re-init them on every hard refresh.
 And for auth, we use global state with valtio.

 The state is also synchronized with the localStorage to be able to reinitialize all required states on hard refresh.
 You will find such entries in the localStorage:

 ```
-elven_tools_dapp__account: {"address":"","nonce":0,"balance":"", "addressIndex": 0}
+useElven_dapp__account: {"address":"","nonce":0,"balance":"", "addressIndex": 0}
 ```

 ```
-elven_tools_dapp__loginInfo: {"loginMethod":"","expires":0,"loginToken":"","signature":""}
+useElven_dapp__loginInfo: {"loginMethod":"","expires":0,"loginToken":"","signature":""}
 ```

 The state is reused in many places in the app.
 There are custom Ract hooks for this purpose.
 We will check them later in the article.